How to Teach Hard and Soft th to Young Kids

 Fun Activities for Hard and Soft th

 Reading is always part of teaching phonics.
-When children read reads, phrases and finally sentences, they automatically register what they have read in their mind; that makes it easier for them to absorb and retain what they have learned.
+When children read words, phrases and finally sentences, they automatically register what they have read in their mind; that makes it easier for them to absorb and retain what they have learned.

 As I have always stated in my past articles; choral and individualized reading are always helpful tools for teaching children.